Aquarium operations require a wide range of jobs, from front-line staff to animal care, to building

 Volunteering at the Aquarium requires a one-year commitment and the equivalent of four hours of work per week.
 Volunteers must be at least 18 years old and high school graduates.
 Volunteers not only learn a lot, they have a lot of fun.
 Learn More

-To become a marine mammal trainer, we recommend you get a degree in biology, psychology, or zoology.
-Additionally, most of our trainers got involved first through internships or volunteer programs, either at the National Aquarium or at other facilities.
+To become a marine mammal specialist, we recommend you get a degree in biology, psychology, or zoology.
+Additionally, most of our specialists got involved first through internships or volunteer programs, either at the National Aquarium or at other facilities.
 You will also need SCUBA certification!
 Learn more about dolphin training.